catseye/Oxcart/README.md

 It's possible Core Oxcart could omit other operations, too, if it turns out there is a way to formulate a "while" loop in some other way than how we've formulated one above.

+In fact the `'` operation is very powerful, rather repulsively so;
+it's the only operation that lets you address tape cells in an absolute fashion.
+You might be able to use it where you would otherwise use `()`.
+It would probably be nicer to replace it with something that also works relatively, like `<()>Y` do.

+But the goal of Oxcart was not to make a "nice esolang", and in fact the whole "tape of stacks" thing was entirely a secondary design choice; the main goal was to show that a contiuation-passing concatenative language was viable, and I think it achieved that goal.
+Making a CPS concatenative language which is also a "nice esolang" can be saved for future work.

 [Carriage]: https://catseye.tc/node/Carriage
 [Equipage]: https://catseye.tc/node/Equipage